alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 ### Plotting a Route ###

+1. Make sure your target system is in EDDB.
 1. _Target_ the system you want to be routed to (target, do not plot to it).
 1. Either exit the galaxy map or make sure you are on its first tab (or auto-plotting will break).